 This post may contain affiliate links.
 Please see my disclosure policy for more information.

 This is a fairly easy sign to make using either scissors or a Cricut machine (I have the Cricut Maker and I LOVE it).
 Simply put, a Cricut machine is an automated device that cuts out designs or patterns that you create on the Cricut Design Space app (which is very similar to Adobe Illustrator).
 You can use all sorts of materials – from paper to leather to wood to material to many others – to make whatever you can dream up.
 I have to say, it’s really cool and fun!

 I created both an SVG file and a PDF file (which are fancy terms for the patterns) for the design of the letters.
-You can get both templates for free in my Resource Library or by clicking below:
+You can get both templates for free by clicking below:

 Materials Needed to Make the Current Weight Sign

 - 3 sheets of 12X12 cardstock – color(s) of your choice